LilaRest/tulipe/docs/guide/ethers-proxies/how-it-works.md

 # How it works ?

-Vuethers provides many Ethers proxies classes that all inherit of the `VEProxy` class :
+Tulipe provides many Ethers proxies classes that all inherit of the `VEProxy` class :
 - `VEProviderProxy`
 - `VESignerProxy`
 - `VEContractProxy`